 Life Estate – The interest in property owned by a life beneficiary (also called life tenant) with the legal right under state law to use the property for his or her lifetime, after which title fully vests in the remainderman (the person named in the deed, trust agreement, or other legal documents as being the ultimate owner when the life estate ends).

 Living Trust – A trust created by an individual during his or her lifetime, typically as a revocable trust.
 Also referred to as an “inter vivos” trust, “revocable living trust,” or “loving trust.”

 Marital Deduction – An unlimited federal estate and gift tax deduction for property passing to a spouse in a qualified manner.
 In other words, property transfers between spouses generally are not taxable transfers because of the marital deduction.

 Non-Resident Alien – An individual who is neither a resident nor a citizen of the United States.
-A non-resident alien nonetheless may be subject to federal estate tax or probate with regard to certain assets situated in the United States.
-An estate tax treaty between that individual’s home country and the United States may affect this result.
+A non-resident alien may be subject to federal estate tax or probate regarding certain assets in the United States.
+An estate tax treaty between that individual's home country and the United States may affect this result.

 No-Contest Clause – A provision in a will or trust agreement that provides that someone who sues to receive more from the estate or trust or overturn the governing document will lose any inheritance rights he or she has.
 These clauses are not permissible in all instances or in all states.